Alexander Magleby: Management career

 In February 2014 Magleby returned to USA Rugby as the National Development Director for Sevens.
 In 2015 Magleby was named the USA Rugby Performance Director.
 This role evolved in 2016 to become General Manager for National Teams and High Performance.
 Magleby led the US rugby delegation and teams at the 2016 Olympic Games in Rio.

-Initiatives established during Magleby’s tenure include the Elite City 7s, the first US rugby team to compete in the Youth Olympic Games, both the Men’s and Women’s Olympic Development Academy system, the first Men’s and Women’s Falcons Sevens development programs, The USA Rugby HiPer database, the first Girls High School All-American program, the first Women’s Collegiate All-American Sevens team, USA Rugby National Tracking and Olympic Recruitment Camps, The Eagle Files, Project SOAR, the USA Rugby Performance Game Board, the first full-time General Manager of Women’s High Performance, the first full-time Women’s Eagles Head Coach, the CARE program in support of holistic athlete welfare, and co-founding the Golden Eagles—the philanthropic arm of the USA Men’s and Women’s Sevens.
+Initiatives established during Magleby's tenure include the Elite City 7s, the first US rugby team to compete in the Youth Olympic Games, both the Men's and Women's Olympic Development Academy system, the first Men's and Women's Falcons Sevens development programs, The USA Rugby HiPer database, the first Girls High School All-American program, the first Women's Collegiate All-American Sevens team, USA Rugby National Tracking and Olympic Recruitment Camps, The Eagle Files, Project SOAR, the USA Rugby Performance Game Board, the first full-time General Manager of Women's High Performance, the first full-time Women's Eagles Head Coach, the CARE program in support of holistic athlete welfare, and co-founding the Golden Eagles—the philanthropic arm of the USA Men's and Women's Sevens.

-National teams performances were collective historic bests with a first ever Men’s Eagles test win over a tier-1 playing nation, Men’s Eagles qualifying for Rugby World Cup as the Rugby Americas #1 seed for first time in history, and a historic best 13th World Rugby ranking; Women’s Eagles 4th at Rugby World Cup, and the beginning half of historic best 2nd overall World Series finishes for the Men’s and Women’s Sevens teams.
+National teams performances were collective historic bests with a first ever Men's Eagles test win over a tier-1 playing nation, Men's Eagles qualifying for Rugby World Cup as the Rugby Americas #1 seed for first time in history, and a historic best 13th World Rugby ranking; Women's Eagles 4th at Rugby World Cup, and the beginning half of historic best 2nd overall World Series finishes for the Men's and Women's Sevens teams.

+In 2018 Magleby would become a Cofounder of the New England Free Jacks of the MLR.
+He would also serve as CEO of the team from 2018-2024 then being promoted executive chairman in 2025.
+During his tenure the Free jacks have won three straight MLR championships in 2023, 2024, 2025.